facebookresearch/spdl/README.md

 # SPDL /spiːdl/

-SPDL (Scalable and Performant Data Loading) is a library to provide fast audio/video/image data loading for machine learning training.
+SPDL (Scalable and Performant Data Loading) is a library and project to explore the design and peformance of data loading with thread-based parallelism.

 ## Documentation